Selangor State Development Corporation

-The State Development Corporation of Selangor (Malay: Perbadanan Kemajuan Negeri Selangor abbr:PKNS) is a state development corporation in Selangor, Malaysia.
+Selangor State Development Corporation (SSDC) (Perbadanan Kemajuan Negeri Selangor, abbr:PKNS) is a state development corporation in Selangor, Malaysia.
 PKNS was established to drive the development of the state, focusing on fair economic prosperity while promoting social well-being and balanced urbanization.
 It aims to create opportunities, empower communities, and contribute to the sustainable growth of Selangor.

 History

 PKNS was established on 1 August 1964 under the Selangor State Development Corporation Enactment, 1964 (Sel.
 Enact.No.4 of 1964) as a statutory body and state-level development agency.
 Its purpose was to fulfill the aspirations of independence through the distribution and promotion of socio-economic growth across the state of Selangor, guided by government policies to achieve stability, harmony, and social justice in line with the national vision.
 This mission is carried out through property development, commercial development, industrial development, and investment activities.